Adobe Creative Cloud - Student Subscription FAQ

 A: Before you can access your subscription, you'll need to go to the Campus Software Library, click on Adobe for Students, and follow the directions to activate your subscription.
-This procedure is the same for the Spring 2021 semester as it was for the Fall 2020 semester.
 You will need to do it for every semester.
 NOTE: only Fall 2021 access is available right now.

 Q: Who can get these licenses?